Risk Arbitrage Today Poll: Tech Wreck Or Buying Opportunity

 Approval from China is also needed as is a percentage of shares tendered by NXPI holders.

 Qualcomm is buying NXPI in the largest deal in the history of the chip industry.
 NXPI's enterprise value is approximately $47 billion and the deal is for $110 per share in cash.
 There have been persistent rumors the past several months that a higher bid could be coming.
-Recently activists including Elliott Management have been pushing Qualcomm to pay more for NXPI.
+Recently, activists including Elliott Management have been pushing Qualcomm to pay more for NXPI.

 Mead Johnson Nutrition Company

-On Monday, Mead Johnson Nutrition Company (NYSE:MJN) announced that the final regulatory approval has been received in order to complete its acquisition by Reckitt Benckiser Group plc.
+On Monday, Mead Johnson Nutrition Company (NYSE:MJN) announced that the final regulatory approval has been received in order to complete its acquisition by Reckitt Benckiser Group Plc.
+(OTCPK:RBGLY).
 The transaction is expected to close on Thursday.
 No final dividend was to be paid unless the deal closed after June 20.

 C. R. Bard

-On Friday Becton Dickinson (NYSE:BDX), and C. R. Bard (NYSE:BCR) announced that they have each received a request for additional information from the Federal Trade Commission in connection with BD's pending acquisition of Bard.
+On Friday, Becton, Dickinson (NYSE:BDX) and C. R. Bard (NYSE:BCR) announced that they have each received a request for additional information from the Federal Trade Commission in connection with BD's pending acquisition of Bard.
 The second request is a standard part of the regulatory process in connection with the FTC's review.

 The BD and Bard businesses are highly complementary, and areas of overlap are minimal and not material to either the strategic or financial rationale of the pending acquisition.
 Both companies are confident that the regulatory approvals will be obtained and continue to expect the transaction will close in the fall of 2017-Joint company news release